blashin888/GL-Whitepaper/README.md

 - Specific companies are not the focus
 - Interpretation is intentionally left open
-- This document may change over time
+- This document may change over time, through use

 ---

 ## Legacy Overview

-Below is the previous version of the README, preserved for reference.
+Below is the previous version of the README, kept as a previous state

 ---